Inspiration4 successfully reaches orbit in historic first all-civilian mission to space

 The historic Inspiration4 space mission has successfully reached orbit after lifting off from Launch Complex 39A at NASA’s Kennedy Space Center in Florida shortly after 8:00PM EDT, entering its orbital trajectory at 8:12PM EDT.
 The three day mission is the first all-civilian space flight in history.

-The mission, which was contracted from SpaceX by billionaire entrepreneur Jared Isaacman (who is also a trained pilot with over 6,000 hours flight time and who is also the mission's commander), is also crewed by geoscientist and science communicator Dr. Sian Proctor, childhood cancer survivor and physician assistant Hayley Arceneaux, and data scientist Chris Sembroski.
+The mission, which was contracted from SpaceX by billionaire entrepreneur Jared Isaacman, a trained pilot with over 6,000 hours flight time and who is also the mission's commander, is also crewed by geoscientist, science communicator, and trained pilot Dr. Sian Proctor, who is serving as the mission's pilot; childhood cancer survivor and physician assistant Hayley Arceneaux, who will serve as the flight's medical officer; and Air Force veteran and aerospace data engineer Chris Sembroski, who will act as a mission specialist during the flight.

 The mission was launched to raise money and awareness for St. Jude's Children's Research Hospital, which treats childhood cancers and other pediatric diseases at no cost to patients' families.